biowonks/PFQL/manual.md

 ## Understanding the fundamentals of PFQL

 PFQL is a flexible feature querying language for proteins that is based in a filtering mechanism.
-By feature we call anything that can be identified in a protein sequence: transmembrane regions, domain models, signal peptides, low complex regions and more.
+By feature we call _feature_ anything that can be identified in a protein sequence: transmembrane regions, domain models, signal peptides, low complex regions and more.

 ### What is domain architecture ? (to do)